fbpx

 Delicious and simple, this Vegan Cauliflower Alfredo Recipe is the perfect recipe to make for dinner in the middle of the week!
 It only requires minimal input, is loaded with nutrients from the cauliflower and creates the creamiest pasta sauce you could dream of.

-This alfredo sauce recipe is super versatile and you can simply use it alongside your favorite type of pasta, making it a great all-rounder and the perfect pasta sauce recipe to add to your regular meal plans.
+This Vegan Alfredo Sauce Recipe is super versatile and you can simply use it alongside your favorite type of pasta, making it a great all-rounder and the perfect pasta sauce recipe to add to your regular meal plans.

 This recipe is